hraberg/akeem/README.md

 between calls to pass extra information about how to deal with the actual arguments without clobbering them.

-When returning multiple values from a continuation, the first value is placed in `rax` and the tail is placed in `rdx` (the second return register according to the ABI), and normally ignored. `call-with-values` will recreate the full argument list by consing `rax` to `rdx` and applying the result to its consumer.
+When returning multiple values from a continuation, either by using `call/cc` or `values`, the first value is placed in `rax` and the tail is placed in `rdx` (the second return register according to the ABI), and normally ignored. `call-with-values` will recreate the full argument list by consing `rax` to `rdx` and applying the result to its consumer.

 ### Use of Registers and Stack